Magic-Abracadabra/Magic-Abracadabra/README.md

 2. Low inference ability and hence being not trustworthy, especially in some risk-sensitive situations
 3. Catastrophic forgetting
 4. Long response time
-5. Difficulties in local deployment
+5. Difficulties in local deployment and local training (esp. on CPUs)
 6. Low data efficiency

 # 🎯Our Mission